MisterE000/W.H.A.T./README.md

       and
         Telemetry

-What most people consider "Home automation" is really just remote control.
+Most people consider "Home automation" as just remote control.
 While remote control is certianly a piece of any smart home, it is one of the smaller pieces.